tillitis/tillitis-key1/doc/system_description/system_description.md

 purpose of the RAM memory protection is to make it somewhat harder and more time consuming to extract application assets by dumping the RAM contents from a TKey device.
 The memory protection is not based on encryption and should not be confused with real encryption.
-But the protection is randomised between power cycles.
+The protection is randomised between power cycles.
 The randomisation should make it infeasible to improve asset extraction by observing multiple memory dumps from the same TKey device.
 The attack should